wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working-action/includes/common-practices.md

    Example: Manager tips-and-tricks emails are sent out to all managers and include tips such as how to establish valuable 1:1 coaching sessions.

 - **Share successes**.
 Reinforce behaviors by sharing moments of success more broadly.
-   Example: During a town hall the department with the greatest adherence to reserved focus time is recognized.
+   Example: During a town hall, the department with the greatest adherence to reserved focus time is recognized.

 - **Provide access to more info**.
 Communicate to whom or where employees can go for more information.
    Example: A central site with FAQs and learning material is created along with an email address where individuals can direct their questions.